 Twenty years before the Wave Hill walk-off Aboriginal stockmen in Western Australia’s Pilbara region shut down the pastoral industry in a strike that lasted three years.
 Preparation for the strike began in 1942 when leaders of Aboriginal stockman who were working for rations approached CPA activist Don McLeod, who had been organising meetings against war-time restrictions on Aboriginal freedom of movement.

 When stockmen began walking off in April 1946 McLeod swung into action organising solidarity in Perth.
 A Committee for the Defence of Native Rights (CDNR) was set up.
 The CNDR organised a meeting of over 400 people in Perth that endorsed the strikers’ claims and protested the jailing of strike leaders.
 The committee organised support amongst unionists, churches and women’s organisations, took motions to the World Federation of Trade Unions and printed a pamphlet on the struggle.

 When McLeod was himself jailed in the Pilbara 400 strikers marched on the prison with hammers and crowbars and won his release!

 The success of winning deep and genuine support for Aboriginal people within unions can be best judged by what happened when striking Aboriginal stockmen took some work on the wharves.

 Police ordered them off, but the wharfies refused to work until the stockmen worked alongside them.
-At the end of the strike in 1949 the Seaman’s Union put a ban on shipping wool from the stations where, as the Seaman put it, “the slave conditions still apply that brought about the present strike”.
+At the end of the strike in 1949 the Seamen’s Union put a ban on shipping wool from the stations where, as The Seaman put it, “the slave conditions still apply that brought about the present strike”.

 Gurindji Wave Hill walk-off